gabrielecanepa/HTMLStart/README.md

 ## Usage

-In a new **blank HTML file** open the command palette, type 'HTML' and select `Snippet: HTMLStart`.
+In a new **blank HTML file** open the command palette, type 'html' and select `Snippet: HTMLStart`.

-Another way to print the boilerplate is to digit `HTMLStart` at the top of your blank HTML file and press `Tab ↹` on your keyboard.
+Another way to print the boilerplate is to digit `html` at the top of your blank HTML file and press `Tab ↹` on your keyboard.

 That generates: